 I am particularly interested in the important role of toric geometry in the solution of sparse systems of polynomial equations, and its applications in other fields of science.
 Recently, I've been exploring methods that go beyond toric varieties, exploiting for instance Khovanskii bases.

-Methods from nonlinear algebra and equation solving can be used to address mathematical questions coming from particle physics.
+Solving nonlinear equations has many applications.
+For example, we use our methods to decompose tensors, which are multidimensional generalizations of matrices.
+My group also addresses mathematical questions coming from particle physics.
 This includes solving scattering equations for the evaluation of scattering amplitudes and computing the singularity loci of Feynman integrals.

 Upcoming Conferences & Workshops